atomkowicz/readable/README.md

 ## Readable project

-This is final assessment project for Udacity's Redux course.
-This is react - redux 'content and comment' web app that alow users to add, edit, vote or delete post and comments.
+This is content and comment react-redux web app.
+Users can to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users can edit and delete posts and comments.

 ## Instalation